hschaeufler/big_data_use_case/README.md

 # Use Case: Impfpass
-This is a digital Big-Data Vaccination Certificate-App.
+This is a digital Big-Data Vaccination Certificate-Prototype-App and an Examination performance.

-The Base of this Application was implemented by our BigData-Professor.
+The Base of this Application was another Big-Data-Application implemented by our Big-Data-Professor Prof. Dr.-Ing. habil.
+Dennis Pfisterer.

+Some Parts of his parts, are still present in this Readme and in the Code of this Application.

 ## Git Clone
 This Project is using Git submodules.
 To clone the whole project please proceed as follows: